 Thank you, Your Majesty! - Hampton Court Palace

 King Charles I is officially recognised as the architect of what is now the Royal Collection.
-His envoys travelled throughout Europe in a continuous quest to appease the king’s appetite for works of art.
-Although much of the collection was sold during the Commonwealth, extremely important pieces remained, and were the inspiration for future additions by successive monarchs.
 This tour at Hampton Court Palace includes one of the ‘jewels in the crown’, The Triumphs of Caesar by Andrea Mantegna and other significant paintings - from Tudor works of art to the reign of George III.
-The personalities of all the collectors are revealed in their anthropological quest for magnificent examples of art.
+The personalities of all the various Royal collectors are revealed in their quest for magnificent examples of art.

 The Jewel in the Lost Crown - Whitehall Palace